DavidKocman36/IRCPhone/README.md

 Launch with
 `./irc_bot {server} {channel} {user} {password}`

-If core on startup fails to open the Linphone.db database just create the folder mentioned by the error message.
+If core on startup fails to open the Linphone.db database just create the `linphone` folder mentioned by the error message.
 The core's database will be stored in this folder then.
+The path shall be:
+`/home/user/.local/share/linphone`

 Structure of a folder should look like this:
 ```